Lachy-Dauth/LD-skill-survey-form/README.md

 # LD-skill-survey-form
 FCC project 2

-This project is part of FreeCodeCamp and their second unit
+This project is part of FreeCodeCamp and their first unit